ws-researcher/CAEA/README.md

 conda activate KGAlign
 pip install  -r requirements.txt
 ```
 SHGAT use Bert to convert attribute-literals into vectors.
-You should download bert-base-uncased
+You should download [bert-base-uncased](https://huggingface.co/bert-base-uncased/tree/main) and save it to bert-base-uncased folder.

 ### Running